 - Backdoors that let hackers access your home network

-And it’s not just theoretical.
-Real users report that after installing these apps, their FireSticks start acting weird.
-Slower performance, random ads popping up, internet connection issues – sometimes the device gets so messed up they have to completely reset it and start over.
+And it’s not just in theory.
+Users report that after installing these apps, their FireSticks start acting weird.
+It began performing slowly, random ads started popping up, and internet connection issues arose.
+Sometimes the device gets so messed up that they have to reset it and start over completely.

 The really concerning part is that if your FireStick gets compromised, it could potentially give hackers a way into your entire home network.
 That includes your laptop, phone, smart TV, or any other connected devices.